GoogleCloudPlatform/genai-databases-retrieval-app/DEVELOPER.md

 ### CI Platform Setup

-Cloud Build is used to run tests against Google Cloud resources in test project: extension-demo-testing.
+Cloud Build is used to run tests against Google Cloud resources in test project: retrieval-demo-testing.
 Each test has a corresponding Cloud Build trigger, see [all triggers][triggers].

 #### Trigger Setup